 - Heat two handfuls of rice and place in a cloth bag or towel.
 Place on a pillow and lay with the affected ear on the pillow.

-- In a clean, dry glass bottle, add seven drops of olive oil and the contents of one vitamin E capsule.
-Then add two cloves of crushed garlic and mix well.
-Close bottle and heat in a water bath for one minute.
+- In a clean, dry, glass bottle, add seven drops of olive oil and the contents of one vitamin E capsule.
+Then, add two cloves of crushed garlic and mix well.
+Close the bottle and heat in a water bath for one minute.
 After the liquid is fully warmed, filter it and place a few drops in the ear.
-Not recommended for cases involving perforated eardrum or pus coming from the ear.
+Nevertheless, it is not recommended for cases involving perforated eardrum or pus coming from the ear.

 - Squeeze a lemon and soak a cotton ball in the juice.
 Gently place in the ear for 10 minutes at bedtime.
 This remedy is good for pain caused by wax buildup.

 - Crush ten chamomile flowers into four tablespoons of olive oil and let sit for two days.
 Apply with a cotton ball.
-This remedy is good for pain caused by excessive wax production.
+Try this if you’ve experienced pain caused by excessive wax production.

 - Warm two tablespoon of almond oil.
 Let cool to room temperature and apply two drops in the ear canal and cover with a cotton ball.